gowok/docs/guide/overview.md

 Gowok aims to be easy to use that can increase developer's productivity.
 All features are designed to follow official and community coding pattern.
+Plus, the libraries used are as familiar as possible to many developers.
 Everything understandable here.

 For example, if you ask how to run project using Gowok.
 The answer would be easy.